 “Me?
 Please call me Hippie.”
 Everyone laughs.
 “Sure.
 I don’t wanna play no girl.”

 Robby scrounges down, not willing to argue.
 I feel sorry for him.
-Ever since our fight, I feel he doesn’t love me anymore, in his homophobic way.
+Ever since our fight, I feel he does not love me anymore, in his homophobic way.

 Mr. Clark goes on to explain the plot so far, to help choose the best actors for the roles.